Sarasota Wrongful Death Attorneys

 Do I Have Grounds for a Florida Wrongful Death Lawsuit?

 Section 768.20 of Florida’s Wrongful Death Act stipulates that the deceased person’s representative (usually the Executor of the estate) is the one who can initiate a wrongful death lawsuit.
 However, both the estate and survivors can recover damages (compensation).
-Eligible survivors include the decedent’s spouse, children, parents, as well as other blood relatives and adoptive brothers and sisters who were partly or wholly dependent on the decedent for support or services.
+Eligible survivors include the decedent’s spouse, children, parents, as well as other blood relatives and adoptive brothers and sisters.
+These individuals must have been partly or wholly dependent on the decedent for support or services.

 As in other types of personal injury lawsuits, there is a statute of limitations for initiating a wrongful death lawsuit.
-In Florida, this time period is two years, meaning you must file a wrongful death lawsuit within two years of the death or you give up the right to hold the culpable party accountable.
+In Florida, this time period is two years, meaning you must file a wrongful death lawsuit within two years of the death.
+Otherwise, you give up the right to hold the culpable party accountable.

 In addition, a Florida wrongful death claim must also meet the standards of proof for negligence.
-The exact proof varies with the circumstances surrounding the negligent or wrongful act committed and the resulting fatal injuries, but in all cases, a claimant must be able to show that:
+The exact proof varies with the circumstances surrounding the negligent or wrongful act committed and the resulting fatal injuries.
+However, in all cases, a claimant must be able to show that:

 - The negligent person(s) or entity had a legal duty to the deceased.
-For instance, healthcare providers have a legal duty to provide healthcare services that meet the standard of quality a reasonably careful healthcare provider in the same practice area would provide; and property owners have a legal duty to keep their property in a reasonably safe condition for visitors and others or, if not entirely possible, warn them of a danger.
+For example, healthcare providers must deliver services that meet the standard of care expected from reasonably careful professionals in their field.
+Property owners also have a legal duty to maintain safe conditions for visitors or, when that’s not possible, to clearly warn them of any known hazards.

 - Their failure to meet their legal duty caused fatal injuries.
-Fatal injuries that occurred because of the dangerous conditions on someone’s property or because a doctor didn’t follow standard procedures could, for example, be seen as resulting from the property owner’s and the doctor’s negligence.
+For example, fatal injuries caused by dangerous property conditions or a doctor’s failure to follow standard procedures may result directly from the negligence of the property owner or the medical professional.

 What Damages Are Recoverable with a Florida Wrongful Death Lawsuit?